rosell-dk/webp-express/README.md

 ## Silly dance-ware
 If you enjoy this software, feel free to express yourself now through bodily movements.
 Don't - be - shy!

+*No animals were harmed and no women were sexually harassed either during the production of this plugin*